Skip to main content

 Lactation

-There is no information regarding the presence of bexagliflozin in human milk, the effects on the breastfed infant or the effects on milk production.
-Bexagliflozin is excreted in the milk of lactating rats.
-When a drug is present in animal milk, it is likely that the drug will be present in human milk.
-Since human kidney maturation occurs in utero and during the first 2 years of life when lactational exposure may occur, there may be risk to the developing human kidney.
-Because of the potential for serious adverse reactions in a breastfed infant, including the potential for bexagliflozin to affect postnatal renal development, advise patients that use of bexagliflozin is not recommended while breastfeeding.
+No data on presence of bexagliflozin in human milk, effects on breast-fed child, or effects on milk production.
+Excreted into the milk of lactating rats.
+When drug present in animal milk, it is likely that drug will be present in human milk.
+Since human kidney maturation occurs in utero and during first 2 years of life when lactational exposure may occur, there may be a risk to the developing human kidney.
+Because of potential for serious adverse reactions in breast-fed child, including potential to affect postnatal renal development, advise patients that use of bexagliflozin is not recommended while breastfeeding.

 Pediatric Use